edu-sharing/php-auth-plugin/Readme.md

 # Edu-sharing PHP Library

 ## Usage Scenarios
-This library is intended for 3rd party systems (e.g. LMS, CMS) to interconnect with edu-sharing in order to embed edu-sharing materials into their pages.
+This library is intended for 3rd party systems (e.g. LMS, CMS) to interconnect with edu-sharing to embed edu-sharing materials into their pages.

 ## Pre-Requisites
-Every 3rd party system will need to be registered in edu-sharing first. edu-sharing 6.0 or greater must be used in order to make use of this library.
+Every third-party system will need to be registered in edu-sharing first. edu-sharing 9.0 or greater must be used to make use of this library.

 To register systems, log in to your edu-sharing as an administrator, switch to Admin-Tools -> Remote-Systems